mattrondel/D415/README.md

 	think applcations create telemetry data

+Data Plane
-Data Plane - software based and users transmit packets through this plane
+•	Software based and users transmit packets through this plane

 Control Plane - consists of one or more controllers and deals with the network toplopgy including the information about the routing table

-	this is considered the brain of the system and is the center of SDN achitecture. this is the most important component and controls ass the dta plane devices
+•	This is considered the brain of the system and is the center of SDN achitecture. this is the most important component and controls as the dta plane devices

+Solarwinds NPN
-Solarwinds NPN - can detect dianose and resolve preformace problems
+•	Can detect dianose and resolve preformace problems

 Network telemetry - refers to a server acting as intermedaiary between a client asking for resources and server with the resources

-Open stack make memorable items https://www.geeksforgeeks.org/introduction-to-openstack/
+Open stack make memorable items

+https://www.geeksforgeeks.org/introduction-to-openstack/